MonashSmartStructures/ospgrillage/docs/source/rst/Structure description.rst

 Using the grillage wizard
 ========================

-The process of using the *opGrillage* module can be categorized into three steps:
+The process of using the *OpsGrillage* module can be categorized into three steps:

 #.
-Creating the grillage object using the :class:`~opGrillage` class.
+Creating the grillage object using the :class:`~opsGrillage` class.
 #.
 Defining elements of grillage model using the :class:`~member` class.
 #.
 Specifying section and material properties using :class:`~material` and :class:`~section` class